CAPE relies on six main configuration files:

 Auxiliary modules are scripts that run concurrently with malware analysis, this file defines their options.
-Please see latest version here .. _ auxiliary.conf: https://github.com/kevoreilly/CAPEv2/blob/master/conf/auxiliary.conf
+Please see the latest version here: auxiliary.conf.

 Machinery modules are scripts that define how Cuckoo should interact with your virtualization software of choice.

-Every module should have a dedicated configuration file which defines the details on the available machines.
+Every module should have a dedicated configuration file that defines the details of the available machines.
 For example, if you created a kvm.py machinery module, you should specify kvm in conf/cuckoo.conf and have a conf/kvm.conf file.

 CAPE provides some modules by default and for the sake of this guide, we’ll assume you’re going to use KVM.
-Please see latest version here
+Please see the latest version here: kvm.conf.

 You can use this same configuration structure for any other machinery module, although existing ones might have some variations or additional configuration options.